MicrosoftEdge/MSEdgeExplainers/BindingContext/BPoP.md

 A website that is its own standalone identity provider (i.e. a website that accepts a username and password) could activate BPoP as part of rending the login form.
 Then, on the subsequent request, when the website verifies the username and password and issues an authentication cookie, the website could also verify the BPoP proof and record the public key associated with the BPoP proof in the authentication cookie.
 If this website had user submitted content and such content was subsequently used as part of a stored cross site scripting (XSS) attack, this attack would be unable to steal the BPoP private key and thus the attacker would be unable to use any stolen cookies.

+BPoP also helps in mitigating the man-in-the-middle attacks where an attacker incercepting the traffic and stealing any artifacts will not be able to apply them without the extra proof we require with this protocol.
+Same with the on-device attacks which can result in the cookie-jar being stolen, will not be able to use those cookies for acquiring access to other resources.

 A website that uses a federated identity provider could activate BPoP as part of redirecting to the federated identity provider.
 Then, on the response back from the federated identity provider, when the website verifies the federation response and issues an authentication cookie, the website could also verify the BPoP proof and record the public key associated with the BPoP proof in the authentication cookie.
 If this website were vulnerable to a reflected XSS which stole the authentication cookie, the attacker would be unable to use that stolen cookie, as the attacker would be unable to produce a BPoP proof.

 BPoP is also not strictly limited to cookies - it can be used to bind any artifact which is issued and accepted by the same web server (e.g. an ASP.NET ViewState).